 - Choose the appropriate Bluetooth device from the list.
 Cellphones typically display the cellphone username if it is designated.
 Brand and model numbers may also be used to identify the device

-Directly Transfer Ringtones from One iPhones to Another?
+Directly Transfer Ringtones from One iPhone to Another?

 Just bought a new iPhone and want to get ringtones on your old phone?
 For apps and ringtones you purchased with your Apple ID, you can use "Transfer Purchase" option from iTunes.